ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-connellyw/thesis.md

 Visualization of this tool's inaccuracy over the number of iterations.
 Pink is ETH and Orange is BTC.

 Over time for BTC, we can see a decrease in the number of trades that would not be profitable.
 This is a promising result as it achieved a 0.678 lost profit rate.
 It dropped drastically over the training epochs.
 ETH on the other hand stayed around the same coming to a 0.6925 profit lost rate.
-These results could show improvement if more points were trained.
+It is important to note that these results could show improvement if more points were trained.

 ## Threats to Validity